New restaurants in Amsterdam: This is the Barts Boekje list

 - Classic Egyptian street food dishes mixed with Mediterranean influences.
 Sounds like a spicy feast we don't want to miss.
 Nara Nara is now open on Dapperplein.

-- Good news: The Lemmeke is the latest project by the men of De Zingende Zwaan, Schotsheuvel, and Wijmpje Beukers.
-They open on July 8st!
+- Good news: The Lemmeke is the latest project from the men of De Zingende Zwaan, Schotsheuvel, and Wijmpje Beukers: a no-nonsense eatery in Oud-Zuid.

 Newly opened in June: